eccpluto/IOD2024-capstoneProject/README.md

 Download a MongoDB service executable, one that you can run as a daemon on your preferred platform.
 When this is running, enter into the command line interface in your terminal, or if you prefer a GUI, try _MongoDB Compass_.

-You will will need to create a single database (ideo_db in the .env file in this repository), and 3 collections: users, resources, libraries.
+You will need to create a single database (ideo_db in the .env file in this repository), and 3 collections: users, resources, libraries.

 Ensure the mongoDB service is running and continue.
-You may need to troubleshoot your mongoDB instance if you have initial commection / permission issues (restarting your machine after installing usually helps).
+You may need to troubleshoot your mongoDB instance if you have initial connection / permission issues (restarting your machine after installing usually helps).

-### Runnning the source code
+### Running the source code

-Everything you need is here on github, _including the .env file_ which typically we would not upload - and I may remove it.
+Everything you need is here on Github, _including the .env file_ which typically we would not upload - and I may remove it.

 Simply clone this entire repository, or choose a release package.